brians1982/portfolio/README.md

 Be sure to browse the Branches:
 1. **Image2Contour** - Generates an Abaqus result that matches an image with color depth reduction via K-Means Clustering
 2. **Abaqus_queue** - Elegant batch submission of Abaqus jobs
+3. **TemperaturePlot** - Retrieve temperature data from an API, perform unstructured interpolation, and plot within Maine's boundaries
+4. **PitchPrediction** - Attempt to train a Neural Network to predict the next type of pitch in a baseball game, based on the pitcher and situation